wasi-shah/Docker-AKS/Git/Readme.md

 ```

-### Pull github repo, Make changes to file, commit to local and push changes to git repo
+### Pull github repo, Add file or Make changes to file, commit to local and push changes to git repo
 ```
 git pull